yiyilive/transport/vnet/README.md

 # vnet
-A virtual network layer for pion.
+A virtual network layer for yiyilive.

 ## Overview